bojanpopic/developer.joomlatools.com/framework/template-system.md

 * `<ktml:content>` - Gets the currently rendered content from the template object.
 Allows the current layout to `decorate` that content, and replace it back into the template object.

-You may also see special scheme information in the URLs that templates use to load resources.
-For URLs in a layout that follow this form, Joomlatools has access to another filter that replaces them with the appropriate `http://` scheme and the relevant domain and path information for that resource.
+You may also see special [scheme](http://en.wikipedia.org/wiki/URI_scheme) information in the URLs that our templates use to load resources.
+For URLs in a layout that follow this form, Joomlatools relies on the use of another filter that replaces them with the appropriate
+`http://` scheme, relevant domain and path information for that resource.

 Above, we used the following to get a javascript file into the head of the page.
   ```javascript